 The History of Skateboard Wheels

 Do you know that in the early days of skateboarding, metal wheels were all the rage?
 While metal wheels were originally designed for roller skates, riders installed them on their skateboards for lack of a better alternative.
-Metal wheels have proven to be difficult to ride with and offered little to no traction.
+Metal wheels have proven to be difficult to ride with and offer little to no traction.

 Fortunately, in a stroke of genius, Frank Nasworthy changed the game by inventing the very first polyurethane wheel in the 70s.
 Since this remarkable innovation, skateboard wheels have been solely made of this versatile and highly resilient material.

 But don’t get us wrong, not all wheels are built the same.
-Manufacturers of skateboard wheels continue to revolutionize and innovate by experimenting with new formulas in a bid to create more resilient, grippier, faster, and flat spot resistant wheels.
+Manufacturers of skateboard wheels continue to revolutionize and innovate by experimenting with new formulas in a bid to create more resilient, grippier, faster, and flat spot-resistant wheels.

 How Are Skateboard Wheels Made?

 The transition from metal wheels to urethane was impactful, to say the least.
 Aside from being abrasion-resistant, polyurethane wheels offer unparalleled traction, giving you full control over how you ride.
 You have this material to thank for high resilience and over-the-top rebound too!